-After purchasing the affordable giraffe food, both grandkids fed the long-necked creatures with nervous excitement and a “ewww” from my granddaughter when the animal’s rough tongue claimed its snack.
+After purchasing the affordable giraffe food, both grandkids fed the long-necked creatures with nervous excitement and an “ewww” from my granddaughter when the animal’s rough tongue claimed its snack.

-Feeding the birds and petting a baby wallaby were also met with fascination and giggles on our first visit.
-Since then, the Cheyenne Mountain Zoo continues to be our favorite place to visit, and the experience is always different.
+Since that first visit so many years ago, the Cheyenne Mountain Zoo continues to be our favorite place to visit, and the experience is always different.

 Stretching 1,270 feet in length and 18 feet wide, the Royal Gorge Bridge is the highest suspension bridge in America.
 Suspended high above Colorado’s wild Arkansas River, the view is astounding – and a little bit scary.
 (So scary that Papa won’t walk on or across the bridge to the other side due to his heights phobia.)